hmcts/juror-bureau/README.md

 #### Configurations

-We prove a `/config` in the root of the project that contains a template file.
+We provide a `/config` in the root of the project that contains a template file.
 For local development, copy the file and rename it `development.json`.
 If you need help finding any of the development keys, get in touch with DevOps.

 ### Redis